anaheino/booksnstuff/README.md

 The project is split into three services: common-backend, bookapp and userapp.

-- common-backend houses abstract classes, and would house factories and other such necessary pieces of code that are used in multiple different modules.1
+- common-backend houses abstract classes, and would house factories and other such necessary pieces of code that are used in multiple different modules.
 - bookapp runs by default on port 8080, and houses logic related to books.
 Basic crud's and such.
 - userapp runs by default on port 8081, and houses logic related to user cruds.